-International Travel
+International TravelRail Travel

 Traveling from Amsterdam to Frankfurt by train is a fast, comfortable and a greener alternative to flying.
-The ICE International high-speed train connects the two cities directly via Düsseldorf and Cologne in around 4 hours.
+The ICE high-speed train connects the two cities directly via Düsseldorf and Cologne in around 4 hours.

-The ICE International train service runs every 2 hours and offers centre-to-centre convenience and no airport-style check-in or security lines.
+The ICE train service runs every 2 hours and offers centre-to-centre convenience and no airport-style check-in or security lines.

 Deutsche Bahn (DB German Railways) and NS International (Dutch Railways) jointly run the 6-7x daily direct train between Amsterdam and Frankfurt – using a high-speed train which can reach speeds of up to 300km/h in Germany.

-ice international train - amsterdam
+ice train amsterdam-frankfurt at amsterdam centraal

-ICE International train at Amsterdam
+Frankfurt-bound ICE arrives at Amsterdam Centraal

 Amsterdam to Frankfurt (daily)